-sǒ bàtú literally translates as ‘to bathe one’s ears’ or ‘ear bath,’ in Kɛnyaŋ
+sǒ translates as to bathe, to cleanse… sǒ bàtú would be ‘to bathe one’s ears’, to or ‘ear bath,’ in Kɛnyaŋ

 (Kenyang), a language widely spoken in the cross-river basin of Manyu, in

 the Cameroons.
 It’s metaphorically a sonic bath.Like a ritual, or an impulse that precedes an experience.
 The installation spatialises sounds,

 hardened 100% cotton thread/plant fibre structures, glowing set of modelled and